Requirements

 -

-Images or videos of candidates preparing for each of the competitions i.e. entering the RAD building or leaving the building for the day.
+images or videos of candidates preparing for each of the competition i.e. entering the coaching venue or leaving the coaching venue or theatre for the day,

 -

-Images of candidates wearing their attire during break times.
+images of candidates wearing their attire during break times, and

 -

-Candid images or videos of candidates in the RAD studios during break times and before, not during, classes.
+candid images or videos of candidates in the coaching venues during break times and before, not during, classes.

-Whilst you are allowed to share your experience of the competition on social media, there are exceptions.
-You are not allowed to film or photograph any of the following as they are strictly prohibited:
+While you are allowed to share your experience of the competition on social media, there are exceptions.
+You are not allowed to film or photograph any of the following:

 -

-You are not allowed to film any of the classical variations, commissioned variations or any other candidates Dancer’s Own Variations.
-This is due to intellectual copyright and music copyright.
+Any of the classical variations, commissioned variations or any other candidates Dancer’s Own variations.
+This is due to intellectual copyright and music copyright

 -